The Cost of In-Home Care Versus Senior Community Living

 • Security system

-The Pew Research Center found that 61% of adults surveyed over the age of 65 said they preferred to stay in their home and have someone care for them if they were no longer able to live on their own.
+According to AARP, 65% of adults surveyed over 50 said they preferred to stay in their home and have someone care for them if they were no longer able to live on their own.

-Often, the cost of senior living communities is confusing to navigate at first as there is a lot of information to take in.
-According to Genworth’s 2018 Cost of Care Survey, the average cost of an assisted living community was $4,000 per month.
+According to the National Council on Aging, the average cost of an assisted living community is $4,500 per month.
 However, this price can vary based on many factors including the level of care needed and location.
-Many may not know that senior living communities may offer financial assistance programs to help with expenses as well.
+Many people may not know that senior living communities may offer financial assistance programs to help with expenses as well.

 One of the most important things to factor in when considering a senior living community is all the benefits, services, and amenities included in the monthly cost.
 In addition to covering housing, food, and health care, senior living communities also offer “add-ons” that can help seniors enjoy their retirement.